JehoOgbo/refresher/alx-low_level_programming/0x12-singly_linked_lists/README.md

     ==3598== For counts of detected and suppressed errors, rerun with: -v ==3598== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0) julien@ubuntu:~/0x12.
 Singly linked lists$

+## 101-hello_alx.asm

+Write a 64-bit program in assembly that prints Hello, ALX, followed by a new line.
+- You are only allowed to use the printf function
+- You are not allowed to use interrupts
+- Your program will be compiled using nasm and gcc:

+    julien@ubuntu:~/$ nasm -f elf64 101-hello_alx.asm && gcc -no-pie -std=gnu89 101-hello_alx.o -o hello
+    julien@ubuntu:~/$ ./hello
+    Hello, ALX
+    julien@ubuntu:~/$